 Who this is for

-This article is for marketing directors tired of watching campaigns die in review cycles.
-You know the feeling: a launch that should take days stretches into weeks.
-Creative energy gets killed by endless feedback loops.
+Marketing directors who are tired of watching campaigns die in review cycles.
+You know the feeling.
+A launch that should take days stretches into weeks.
+Creative energy gets killed by feedback loops that never end.

-If you've ever missed a launch window because of "one more revision," this is for you.
+If you've missed a launch window because of "one more revision," keep reading.

 The problem

 Your campaigns are stuck.
-Not because the work isn't good.
-Because getting approval takes forever.
+The work is good.
+But getting approval takes forever.

 The hidden cost of slow approvals